-My routine regularly changes anyway, and not just because of circumstance but for many reasons.
+My routine regularly changes anyway, and not just because of circumstances but for many reasons.

-I doubt I could ever be one of those writers who sets a goal of writing 5,000 words a day.
-Instead I find myself often spending days without writing at all, and then spending a whole weekend writing 15,000-20,000 words.
+I doubt I could ever be one of those writers who set a goal of writing 5,000 words a day.
+Instead, I find myself often spending days without writing at all, and then spending a whole weekend writing 15,000-20,000 words.
 I’m much better in bursts than spread out over a long period of time.

 No matter what my routine is though, I’m always thinking about my latest novel.